bbauska/Coursera-Bootstrap/readme.md

 This will free up a lot of our time from doing repetitive tasks manually.

-We\'ll look at some of this in more detail in the exercises that follow.
+We&apos;ll look at some of this in more detail in the exercises that follow.

-One other aspect, while you\'re doing your development, is to be able to serve up your code and watch the code in your browser.
+One other aspect, while you&apos;re doing your development, is to be able to serve up your code and watch the code in your browser.

 We have seen the use of the live server in our previous development,